Skip to main content

 Web3 Libraries

-According to your preference, you can choose to install the web3 or ethers libraries, to talk to the EVM compatible blockchains under the hood.
+Depending on your preference, you can choose to install the web3, ethers, or viem libraries to interact with the EVM-compatible blockchains under the hood.

 We'll be using web3 for this guide.